 - Cases still open at the end of year*: 625

 * including cases opened in previous years

 Infringement proceedings opened following the closure of EU Pilot cases: 46

 Member States with the highest number of new EU Pilot cases:

-These policy areas account for 71% of all new EU Pilot cases.
+These policy areas represent 67% of all new EU Pilot cases.